amol-/datapyground/README.md

 pip install datapyground
 ```

-Once installed refer to the documentation of each component
+Once installed refer to the [Documentation](http://alessandro.molina.fyi/datapyground/)
-to learn how to use it.
+of each component to learn how to use it.

 ## Documentation